WirkLichKeit1/darkJAM/README.en.md

 `next.config.ts` has `res.cloudinary.com` configured in `remotePatterns` so the `<Image>` component accepts those URLs.

+## Video upload

+Video upload is entirely direct — the file goes from the browser to Cloudinary without touching the backend server (Render) or the Vercel proxy:

+1. Admin fills the form and clicks **"Create episode"**
+2. The episode is saved to the database
+3. The Cloudinary Upload Widget opens automatically
+4. The file is sent directly from the browser to Cloudinary (no intermediaries)
+5. On completion, the widget fires a callback with the `public_id`
+6. The frontend calls `POST /api/animes/{animeId}/episodes/{id}/video-confirm` with the `publicId`
+7. The backend saves the `publicId` and marks the episode as `READY`

+This architecture prevents Render from receiving large files, eliminating OOM risk and upload timeouts.

 ## Video streaming

 Videos are not fetched directly from the backend by the browser.
 Instead, the player points its `src` to `/api/stream/[episodeId]`, which is a Next.js Route Handler that: